Book 1

 node membership list - memberID, heartbeat counter, last received

-Used in P2P systems like BitTorrent.
+Used in P2P systems like BitTorrent protocol.

 Sloppy Quorum w/ Hinted Handoff